jpdna/eQTL-analysis-using-ADAM-and-Spark/README.md

 ##### Note on statistical signifcance
-This project demonstrates a way to efficiently parallelize statistical tests using Spark, however scientific interpretation requires adjustment for the billions of tests performed.
+This project demonstrates a way to efficiently and scalably parallelize statistical tests using Spark, however scientific interpretation requires adjustment for the billions of tests performed.
 Corrections could be based on prior hypotheses such as that variants often affect expression in genes in the same region (cis-acting) or that variants in genes in known regulatory network may interact.
 Machine-learning based network analysis has been applied to this problem in the past and may be fruitful area for exploration with Spark.

 #Credits
 Inspirations, including structure of maven project from: